backups-obsidian/backup-obsidian-2/100 study-notes/116 CSS/CSS - Grid.md

 	- ![[attachments/Pasted image 20230319110918.png]]
 	- The cards are laid out using grid whereas the tags inside the cards are laid out using flexbox.
 	- Flexbox works the best for tags *since we want to rely on the intrinsic sizing of the tags*.
+- Grids are *great for creating form layouts*.
+	- It involves *using grid within grid*.
+- Different layouts using grids: [Simplify your CSS with these 3 grid layout solutions - YouTube](https://www.youtube.com/watch?v=JHregeIsjPQ)

 ## Summary
 |      Property       | Location  |